Revealed preference: Generalised Axiom of Revealed Preference (GARP)

-As the generalised axiom is closely related to the strong axiom of revealed preference, it is very easy to demonstrate that each condition of SARP can imply the general axiom, however, the generalised axiom does not imply the strong axiom.
-This is a result of the condition in which the generalised axiom is compatible with multivalued demand functions, where as SARP is only compatible with single valued demand functions.
-As such, the generalised axiom permits for flat sections within indifference curves, as stated by Hal R Varian (1982).
+As GARP is closely related to SARP, it is very easy to demonstrate that each condition of SARP can imply GARP, however, GARP does not imply SARP.
+This is a result of the condition in which GARP is compatible with multivalued demand functions, whereas SARP is only compatible with single valued demand functions.
+As such, GARP permits for flat sections within indifference curves, as stated by Hal R Varian (1982).